-- 3.13 Where a Member provides confidential information in accordance with a legal obligation of disclosure, the Member shall notify the Client, Employer or relevant third party as soon as practicable, provided that there is no legal prohibition against such notification. - 4.
-Professional Engagement and other matters - 4.1 A Member in Public Practice shall document and communicate the Terms of Engagement to provide the Valuation Service in accordance with APES 305 Terms of Engagement. - 4.2 In addition a Member in Public Practice shall include the following in the Terms of Engagement: - (a) the definitions of a Valuation Engagement, a Limited Scope Valuation Engagement and a Calculation Engagement; - (b) a statement as to which type of Engagement the Member has been engaged to perform; - (c) where the Member has been engaged to perform a Valuation Engagement, a statement that if the Member becomes aware during the course of performing the Valuation of a limitation or restriction (i.e. a limitation or restriction to employ the Valuation Approaches, Valuation Methods and Valuation Procedures that are reasonable and appropriate taking into consideration all relevant facts and circumstances of the Engagement) that could have a material impact on the estimate of value, then the Engagement will become a Limited Scope Valuation Engagement; and - (d) a statement that the Valuation Service will be conducted in accordance with this Standard.

-4.3 A Member in Public Practice who is approached by a potential Client to undertake a Valuation Service shall comply with the requirements of Section 210 Professional Appointment of the Code.

-- 4.4.
-A Member in Public Practice who has utilised the services of a suitably qualified third party in connection with the performance of a Valuation Service, such as a valuer of property, plant and equipment, shall not disclose the opinion or the name of that third party without the prior consent of that party unless the Member has a legal obligation of disclosure. - 4.5.
-A Member shall gather sufficient and appropriate evidence by such means as inspection, inquiry, computation and analysis to provide reasonable grounds that the Valuation Report and the conclusions therein are properly supported.
-When determining the extent and quality of evidence necessary the Member shall exercise professional judgement, considering the nature of the Valuation, the type of Valuation Service and the use to which the Valuation Report will be put.
+3.13 Where a Member provides confidential information in accordance with a legal obligation of disclosure, the Member shall notify the Client, Employer or relevant third party as soon as practicable, provided that there is no legal prohibition against such notification.

+4. Professional Engagement and other matters

+- 4.1 A Member in Public Practice shall document and communicate the Terms of Engagement to provide the Valuation Service in accordance with APES 305 Terms of Engagement. - 4.2 A Member in Public Practice shall include the following in the Terms of Engagement: - (a) a statement as to which type of Engagement the Member has been engaged to perform; - (a)(b) the definitions of a Valuation Engagement, a Limited Scope Valuation Engagement and a Calculation Engagement; - (b) a statement as to which type of Engagement the Member has been engaged to perform; - (c) where the Member has been engaged to perform a Valuation Engagement, a statement that if the Member becomes aware during the course of performing the Valuation of a limitation or restriction that could have a material impact on the estimate of value, then the Engagement will become a Limited Scope Valuation Engagement; - (d) where the Member has been engaged to perform a Calculation Engagement, the Member shall state which Valuation Approaches, Valuation Methods and Valuation Procedures have been agreed with the Client and will be performed; - where the Member has been engaged to provide a Valuation Service which requires Independence or purports to be independent, a statement confirming the Member's Independence and the Member's compliance with the Independence requirements of this Standard; and - (d)(f) a statement that the Valuation Service will be conducted in accordance with this Standard. - 4.3 A Member in Public Practice who is approached by a potential Client to undertake a Valuation Service shall comply with the requirements of Section 210 Professional Appointment of the Code. - 4.4 A Member in Public Practice who has utilised the services of a third party in connection with the performance of a Valuation Service, such as a valuer of property, plant and equipment, shall not disclose the opinion or the name of that third party without the prior consent of that party unless the Member has a legal obligation of disclosure. - 4.5 A Member shall gather sufficient and appropriate evidence by such means as inspection, inquiry, computation and analysis to provide reasonable grounds that the Valuation Report and the conclusions therein are properly supported.
+When determining the extent and quality of evidence necessary the Member shall exercise professional judgement, considering the nature of the

+Valuation, the type of Valuation Service and the use to which the Valuation Report will be put.